 We are very pleased about your interest in our company.
-Data protection has a particularly high priority for the management of Dradura Holding GmbH.
-The use of the web pages of Dradura Holding GmbH is possible without providing any personal data as a matter of principle.
+Data protection has a particularly high priority for the management of Dradura Group GmbH.
+The use of the web pages of Dradura Group GmbH is possible without providing any personal data as a matter of principle.
 If an affected person would like to make use of particular services provided by our company via our website, however, it may be necessary to process personal data.
 If it is necessary to process personal data and if there is no legal basis for such processing, we will obtain the consent of the affected person on an individual basis.

 Personal data, for example, name, address, email address or telephone number of an affected person is processed in accordance with the General Data Protection Regulation (GDPR) and the country-specific data protection provisions that apply to us, including the Federal Data Protection Act (BDSG) and the German Telemedia Act (TMG).

 Our company would like to use this data protection statement to inform the public about the nature, scope and purpose of the personal data processed by us.
 Furthermore, this data protection statement will advise affected persons about the rights to which they are entitled.

 Dradura Group GmbH has taken comprehensive technical, organizational and contractual measures to ensure that personal data obtained via this website is protected as seamlessly as possible.
 Nevertheless, internet-based data transmissions can feature security gaps as a matter of principle, meaning that absolute protection cannot be ensured.
 For this reason, every affected person is also free to transfer personal data to us in alternative ways, for example over the telephone.

 Our data protection statement is intended to be easy to read and understand for both the public and our customers and business partners.
 In order to ensure this, we would like to explain the terms used beforehand.

 Any identified or identifiable individual, whose personal data is processed, is an affected person.